-Although decisions to seek support for a child in need, or about whom there are radicalisation concerns, are normally taken in consultation with parents and pupils, their consent is not required for a referral when there are reasonable grounds to believe that a child is at risk of significant harm.
+Although decisions to seek support for a child in need, or about whom there are radicalisation concerns, are normally taken in consultation with parents and pupils, their

-In order to build resilience in children who may be at risk of radicalisation, the School's values based on "Virtue, Learning and Manners" are actively promoted, as are fundamental British
+In order to build resilience in children who may be at risk of radicalisation, the School's values based on "Virtue, Learning and Manners" are actively promoted, as are fundamental British values through assemblies, in chapel, in the curriculum and the Wellbeing (PSHE) programme and in co-curricular activities.

 We filter our web content using category filtering and page scanning which is provided by Smoothwall.
 Further protection is provided by Palo Alto Networks via their next-generation firewall.
 We automatically block sites which fall into "Extremism, Gambling and Pornography" for all pupils.
 "Gaming" is also blocked during the school day but permissions are relaxed for our Boarders during the evenings and weekends, and at specific times for an eSports Club.
-Similarly, access to Social Media applications such as Facebook, Snapchat etc. are blocked for all pupils during the school day but permissions are relaxed for our Boarders during the evenings and weekends.
-Google's Safe Search feature is enabled for every user, and YouTube's Safe Search is enabled by default for pupils.
+Similarly, access to Social Media applications such as Facebook, Snapchat etc. are blocked for all pupils during the school day but permissions are relaxed for our Boarders during the school day but permissions are relaxed for every user, and YouTube's Safe Search is enabled by default for pupils.
 In addition to this, all school-owned devices are filtered both on, and off, the school site.
 The School has clear protocols, as outlined below, for ensuring that any visiting speakers, whether invited by staff or pupils, are suitable and appropriately supervised.